lolitemaultes/lismore-flood-dashboard/README.md

 The server exposes the following API endpoints:

-- **GET /flood-data**: Returns parsed flood data from the BOM website
+- **GET /flood-data**: Returns parsed flood data from the BoM website
   ```json
   {
     "success": true,